— Topics —

 The Bantamweight limit is fifty-three-point-five kilograms(53.5kg).
 As his body got older, losing weight became harder.
 For a defending match, he had to lose more than ten kilograms in a month.

-2. What makes the difference of each person's base weight value?
+2. What makes the difference of each person's 'set-point' for body weight?

 According to this idea, homeostatic mechanisms in the human body work to defend this body set weight against changes.